shrub719/edu-ecc/README.md

 A simplified visual demonstration of several mathematical concepts in cryptography.
 Currently a work in progress.
 Part of my Independent Research Project.

+> **Note:** this program is **NOT** cryptographically secure or fit for use in production.
+It is purely for educational purposes and does not guarantee strong elliptic curves or random number generation.

 ## Structure